Volunteer with The Vancouver Police Museum!

 Guest Services Volunteer: This role focuses on welcoming guests to the museum, managing admission sales and performing administrative tasks.
 An excellent opportunity for those interested in hospitality, management and office administration.

-Education Volunteer: This role focuses on sharing stories of historical significance with museum visitors during educational programmes.
+Education Volunteer: This role focuses on sharing stories of historical significance with museum visitors during educational programs.
 Volunteers also develop new programs to intrigue and engage learners of all ages.
 A great opportunity for those interested in history, performance and education.

 Curatorial Volunteer: This role focuses on preserving and maintaining the VPM's collection of historical artefacts, in addition to researching and designing exhibits that inform, educate and captivate visitors.
 A great opportunity for those interested in museum curation, history and research.

 Guest Curator Submissions